 Join Us At San Francisco Law School

 The San Francisco Law School (SFLS) was founded in 1909 with the goal of making legal education accessible to everyone.
-More than 100 years later, SFLS is still fulfilling that goal, with convenient, part-time evening classes at our San Diego and San Francisco campuses.
+More than 100 years later, SFLS is still fulfilling that goal, with convenient, part-time evening classes at our San Francisco campus.
 Our program is flexible and customizable, empowering students to work full-time while earning their Juris Doctor in four years.Request Information

 Why Choose San Francisco Law School?